-Of course, reflux can also result from consuming foods to which you’re allergic, spicy foods, whatever.
+Of course, reflux can also result from consuming foods to which you’re allergic, and there are many common heartburn triggers such as spicy foods and citrus.
 But if you are experiencing it regularly, time to figure out the cause.
 H Pylori and other bugs can be tested for via stool test.
 Once the h pylori is gone, your stomach and gut can heal – both will be inflamed as a result of the infection.
 You can take digestive enzymes to help digestion and to increase stomach acid.
 Follow up the program with a good course of probiotics to recolonize the gut.
 I cover in depth how to get rid of h pylori here.
+Check out my 4 step plan to heal your gut here.

 Don’t live your life covering up symptoms of a very uncomfortable problem.
 Why take a pill for the rest of your life when you can get rid of the problem itself?